tigboatnc/Covid-Policy-Effectiveness/README.md

         conda install -f environment.yml
         ```
 2. Alternatively most notebooks can be viewed here on github.
+3. The Datasets are all present in the repo itself but some datasets are too big to download.
+They are added as api access cells, running which will download the datasets through and API endpoint and add it to the places needed to import to the notebooks.

 ## BIG PICTURE `sam`
 The idea mainly evolved after reading [this](https://coronavirus.jhu.edu/from-our-experts/evaluating-the-effectiveness-of-covid-19-policies-a-q-and-a-with-dr-elizabeth-stuart) article from __JHU__ regarding effectiveness of policies

+Some Interesting excerpts from the article.
 > In terms of evaluation, one big picture challenge is that it’s hard to figure out what is the true impact of a policy and what is natural variation that you can’t attribute to a given policy

 > __15 day delay__ : Covid-19 is much more dynamic, with a long lag time between exposure and outcomes such as hospitalization; this makes it hard to find the real impact of the policy.